Fellows work for a public interest organization in California or D.C. and are matched with a mentor.

 Fellows work for one year in one of four Natural Resources Defense Council locations.

-Title: Eastern Sustainable Energy and Climate Fellow
+Title: Eastern Western Sustainable Energy and Climate Fellow

-Placement: National Resources Defense Council (Washington, DC)
+Placement: Natural Resources Defense Council – Washington, DC

 Title: Federal Climate and Clean Energy Policy Analysis Fellow

-Placement: Natural Resources Defense Council (Chicago, IL)
+Placement: Natural Resources Defense Council – Chicago

 Title: Midwestern Sustainable Energy and Climate Fellow